maliMirkec/personal-website/source/about-me/index.md

 title: About me
 id: 79
 banner2:
-  span: "I am currently considering new projects for the next year."
+  span: "I am currently considering new projects for this year."
   btn1: "Get in touch"
   btn2: "2019 Q2-Q3"
 comments: false